obiwanus/focus-zig/LOG.md

 - Search within buffer

 # DONE
++ Use tab or enter to enter directories
+    + Display directories in bubbles
+        + Replace current_dir with a dir stack
+        + Fix the file tree
+        + Display the directory stack
++ Use backspace to go up a directory (remove rightmost bubble)
 + Allow to filter files and directories using fuzzy search
     + Enter text into the input box
     + Use this text for filtering